-The Pillar 3 Disclosure for financial year ending 31st December 2015 for BNP Paribas Malaysia Berhad complies with the Bank Negara Malaysia's (BNM) "Risk Weighted Capital Adequacy Framework (RWCAF) - Disclosure Requirements (Pillar 3)", which is the equivalent of that issued by the Basel Committee on Banking Supervision (BCBS) entitled "International Convergence of Capital Measurement and Capital Standards" (commonly referred to as Basel II).
+The Pillar 3 Disclosure as at 30th June 2016 for BNP Paribas Malaysia Berhad complies with the Bank Negara Malaysia's (BNM) "Risk Weighted Capital Adequacy Framework (RWCAF) - Disclosure Requirements (Pillar 3)", which is the equivalent of that issued by the Basel Committee on Banking Supervision (BCBS) entitled "International Convergence of Capital Measurement and Capital Standards" (commonly referred to as Basel II).

 BNP Paribas Malaysia Berhad is a subsidiary of BNP Paribas Group ("the Group").
-Details about strategies, processes and organization of risk management within BNP Paribas group as well as its capital adequacy can be found in its Pillar III disclosure, as part of its Registration Document, at: https://invest.bnpparibas.com/en/registration-documents-annual-financial-reports".
+Details about strategies, processes and organization of risk management within BNP Paribas group as well as its capital adequacy can be found in its Pillar III disclosure, as part of its Registration Document, at: https://invest.bnpparibas.com/en/registration-documentsannual-financial-reports".